snj33v/libpod/docs/source/markdown/podman-run.1.md

 The **Z** option tells Podman to label the content with a private unshared label.
 Only the current container can use a private volume.

-  `Overlay Volume Mounts`

-   The `:O` flag tells Podman to mount the directory from the host as a temporary storage using the `overlay file system`.
+The **:O** flag tells Podman to mount the directory from the host as a temporary storage using the **overlay file system**.
 The container processes can modify content within the mountpoint which is stored in the container storage in a separate directory.
 In overlay terms the source directory will be the lower, and the container storage directory will be the upper.
 Modifications to the mount point are destroyed when the container finishes executing, similar to a tmpfs mount point being unmounted.

 Subsequent executions of the container will see the original source directory content, any changes from previous container executions no longer exists.

 One use case of the overlay mount is sharing the package cache from the host into the container to allow speeding up builds.

   Note:

-     - The `O` flag conflicts with the `Z` and `z` flags.
+     - The **O** flag conflicts with the **Z** and **z** flags.
 Content mounted into the container is labeled with the private label.
-       On SELinux systems, labels in the source directory must be readable by the container label.
-Usually containers can read/execute `container_share_t` and can read/write `container_file_t`.
+      - On SELinux systems, labels in the source directory must be readable by the container label.
+Usually containers can read/execute **container_share_t** and can read/write **container_file_t**.
 If you can not change the labels on a source volume, SELinux container separation must be disabled for the container to work.
      - The source directory mounted into the container with an overlay mount should not be modified, it can cause unexpected failures.
 It is recommended that you do not modify the directory until the container finishes running.

-  `Mounts propagation`

-By default bind mounted volumes are `private`.
+By default bind mounted volumes are **private**.
 That means any mounts done inside container will not be visible on host and vice versa.
 One can change this behavior by specifying a volume mount propagation property.
 Making a volume shared mounts done under that volume inside container will be